 Corridor O runs from Corridor E near Cumberland to the Pennsylvania State line.
 The total length of the corridor is 3.7 miles.

-Partially Complete but Meeting Needs 3.7 miles
+Authorized for ADHS Funding3.7 milesPartially Complete but Meeting Needs3.7 miles

 Appalachian Development Highway System MARYLAND